radleap/Machine-Learning-Kaggle-Titanic/README.md

 ## Deployment Details

 Might make an app, maybe not.
-Curious to try streamlit so maybe :)
+Curious to try streamlit or dash so maybe :)

 ## General Project Details